You are here

 - Innovation and leadership

-The majority of OHRCR’s work consists of compliance reviews.
+The majority of ORCR’s work consists of compliance reviews.
 These reviews can be broadly divided into two categories:

-- Routine review - a proactive not-for-cause review to identify risks of human subject research, prevent noncompliance, and assist investigators in correcting any noncompliance.
-The majority of routine reviews are for individual studies.
+- Routine review - a proactive not-for-cause review to identify risks of research activities, prevent noncompliance, and assist investigators in correcting any noncompliance.
+The majority of routine reviews are for individual human subjects studies.

-- For-cause review - a directed review when allegations of human subjects noncompliance are received by UMOR.
-The allegations may arise from the Institutional Review Boards (IRBs), ancillary committees, the research administration, research subjects, faculty, research support staff, funding or regulatory agencies, or OHRCR staff.
-In these cases, UMOR refers the review activity to OHRCR.
+- For-cause review - a directed review when allegations of research noncompliance are received by UMOR.
+The allegations may arise from the Institutional Review Boards (IRBs) or other U-M compliance oversight committies, the research administration, research subjects, faculty, research support staff, funding or regulatory agencies, or ORCR staff.
+In these cases, UMOR refers the review activity to ORCR.
 A for-cause review can be at the investigator/study level, the system level, or both.

 An example of a system level review would be a review of a U-M IRB or an ancillary committee, such as the Investigational Drug Service (IDS).

-Education is a major part of both OHRCR routine and for-cause reviews.
-Overall, OHRCR values the preventative, stabilizing and progressive nature of education with researchers, students and staff as it occurs in the everyday research setting, in formal programs, and in alternate forms of delivery (e.g., online forums, classes and podcasts).
-OHRCR’s educational perspective and knowledge are unique to the background, education and experience of the office and of its staff.
+Education is a major part of both ORCR routine and for-cause reviews.
+Overall, ORCR values the preventative, stabilizing, and progressive nature of education with researchers, students and staff as it occurs in the everyday research setting, in formal programs, and in alternate forms of delivery (e.g., online forums, classes and podcasts).
+ORCR’s educational perspective and knowledge are unique to the background, education and experience of the office and of its staff.
 Education and mentorship are foundational for:

 - Advancing research